since1968/stat-blocks/homebrewery/src/stiletto.markdown

 Your supreme focus and perfect fighting form allow you to make a single, devastating attack.
 You execute a flawless strike to drop your foe.
 When you score a critical hit against a creature, you deal an extra 100 points of damage.

-> #### Stiletto Playtesting Notes
-> Unlike the Swashbuckler or the Inquisitive, the Stiletto has no “always on” sneak attack.
-The archetype is built around two techniques: setting up a sneak attack by imposing a short term condition like blindness, grappled, or stunned; and making sneak attacks during your opponent’s turn.
->
-> The Stiletto is unlikely to be as strong as many of his opponents.
-If he hopes to grapple effectively he should take Expertise in Athletics at first level.
-And grappling effectively is a core part of the Stiletto's repertoire: by 9th level if he hits a grappled opponent using a stiletto weapon he will score a critical hit 27% of the time.

 <div class='pageNumber'>1</div>